JetBlue Never Overbooks, But It's The King Of Involuntarily Bumping People

 The DoT distinguishes between people who are voluntarily denied booking — those who accept the offer of a different flight, or cash, or both — and people who are involuntarily denied, meaning they get bumped without their consent.
 In the former category, JetBlue remains one of the industry's best performers.

-The airline did not respond to a request for comment.
-But Hayes, its CEO, has previously told analysts that problems arise when the airline is force to change the model of plane used on a flight, due to mechanical issues.
+JetBlue said problems mainly arise when the airline is force to change the model of plane used on a flight, due to mechanical issues.
 When it switches from a larger Airbus A321 to a smaller Airbus A320, it means the flight has dozens fewer available seats, and the airline must rush to rebook them.
 That is happening more often as JetBlue adds more of the larger A321s to its fleet.

-"We're making those changes more than 12 hours before departure," Hayes said, "so it's not something that customers have experienced so much at the airport."
+"In the rare cases when this occurs, customers are typically notified more than four hours in advance of their flight," JetBlue told BuzzFeed News in a statement, "and we work to limit the impact with auto-rebooking on the next available flight or by adding extra flights to the schedule."

 JetBlue's rising number of involuntary bumpings was noted last December by airline blogger Brett Snyder, who runs the Cranky Concierge service for fliers.
-At the time, a JetBlue spokesperson told Snyder that the denials happen when the airline is forced to "down-gauge" flights to smaller planes.
-"In the rare cases where this occurs, we work to limit the impact to customers with auto-rebooking on the next available flight or by adding extra flights to the schedule," JetBlue said.

 JetBlue's policy of never overbooking flights may contribute to its problems, Snyder wrote.
 While others like Delta and United routinely overbook, they have also invested in sophisticated systems to manage the process of bumping passengers and encourage fliers to accept alternate flights, refunds or other kinds of compensation — putting them into the "voluntary" category.